Dateline: October 2012

 Getting there is an adventure in itself.
 Borneo is over halfway around the world from California.
 This is the second time I have flown Cathay Pacific and I find them to be outstanding.
 The flight leaves Los Angeles at 1:30 AM and arrives in Hong Kong 14 hours later (don’t forget you cross the international date line and lose a day).

-Even though it is midnight, the anticipation of our upcoming trip has us smiling for this photo.
+Even though it is midnight at LAX, the anticipation of our upcoming trip has us smiling for this photo.
 From left to right my travel companions are Jade Chang, Ann Ichikawa, and Natalie Hipskind.

 We had an interesting time finding the gate to our flight from Jakarta to Pangala Bun then next day.
-We had an even more substantial problem when our flight back 2 weeks later was cancelled.
-For more details on this and to understand how crazy things can get in Borneo click on this link.
+We had an even more substantial problem when our flight back two weeks later was cancelled.
+For more details on this and to understand how crazy things can get in Borneo, click on this link.

 Klotok ride upriver